calculix/ccx_fff/README.md

 # Fortran code converter for CalculiX 2.16

 Converts old CalculiX Fortran 77 code to the one with free form.
 Shifts comments and continuation marks for better code folding.
-Compiles all fortran sources with -ffree-form flag.
-Takes files to be compiled from Makefile.inc.
-The script will process sources from folder *ccx_2.16* and put them into *ccx_2.16_ffree_form*.
-Now those sources are ready for the *make* command.
-Refer to the official manual instructions how to build.
+Compiles all Fortran sources with *-ffree-form* flag.
+Takes files to be compiled from *Makefile.inc*.
 To understand the difference in sources see [screenshots](#screenshots).

+The script has already converted sources from folder *ccx_2.16* and put them into:

+- ccx_linux/ccx_2.16_ffree_form
+- ccx_windows/ccx_2.16_ffree_form

+Also those folders include compiled ARPACK and SPOOLES libraries.

+Converted CalculiX sources are compiled and built with Makefile_MT:

+- ccx_linux/ccx_2.16_ffree_form/ccx_2.16_MT
+- ccx_windows/ccx_2.16_ffree_form/ccx_2.16_MT.exe

 <br/><br/>